nicolasrb2001/Hash-Table-C/README.md

 - The hash table **shrinks** if nº items stored < (0.7/4)*size
 - Supports **adding** and **removing** string items.
 - Rehashes items in hash table when it expands or shrinks
-- The hash function is
+- The hash function is the sum of the ASCII values of the string modulo the current size of the hash table.

 ### Technical Information
 This was developed using [CLion](https://www.jetbrains.com/clion/).
 Includes a main function for testing purposes.